forestgrape/coronavirus/5_epidemiological/virome.md

-## Detection of Virus Infections
+## Detecting Virobiota
 Virus infections can be detected by a variety of methods such as laboratory methods detecting virus components, inspecting tissues for changes, or immune responses induced upon infection.
-Nearly all methods are geared towards diagnosing diseases: Symptom analyses or detection of tissue damage nearly exclusively work if there is a disease.
+Nearly all methods are for diagnosing diseases: Symptom analyses or detection of tissue damage nearly exclusively work if there is a disease.
 To investigate the virome in the healthy state is difficult since 1) there's usually no (visible) tissue change, 2) the viral load is usually low and 3) the immune response very subtle.
 Diagnosis with a focus on the diagnosis of the Covid-19 disease is discussed in the chapter ([Chapter Diagnosis and Viral Load](../3_medical/diagnosis_and_viral_load.md)).

 To detect the virome in healthy state, PCR tests can be used, when accounting for the low sensitivity at low viral loads.
 At low viral loads which correspond to high CT values (usually above 35) the PCR sensitivity starts to decrease (chapter on [PCR](../3_medical/pcr_diagnosis.md)).
 The sensitivity is a challenge to detect infections, especially in healthy state, since:
 * *Low Viral Load:* Even at the location of infection in healthy state, the viral load is mostly below 10^3 virions per milliliter of respiratory tract fluid.